ansible/ansible/docs/docsite/rst/galaxy/user_guide.rst

 Installing roles and collections from the same requirements.yml file
 ---------------------------------------------------------------------

-You can install roles and collections from the same requirements files, with some caveats.
+You can install roles and collections from the same requirements files

 .. code-block:: yaml